adamchain/js-project-guides/README.md

 Features:
 1. Generate beginner-intermediate project ideas step-by-step outline
 2. Outlines focused on logic/reason & why a particular component is needed, minimal code hints
+3. Output auto-downloads project outlines as PDF & TXT
 ---
-Example {
+Sample step: {
-      "explanation": "For user interaction, such as marking tasks as completed, you will need to update the task's state.
+      "Next": "For user interaction, such as marking tasks as completed, you will need to update the task's state.
 You can add a 'completed' property to each task object in the array and toggle this value when a task is clicked.
 Conditional statements help manage these state changes.",
       "output": "State Management: Task Completion"
     }
---
-4. Output auto-downloads project outlines as PDF & TXT
+---